-A school bus can have up to a three-foot tail swing.
+A school bus can have up to a 3-foot tail swing.
 You need to check your mirrors before and during any turning movements to monitor the tail swing.

 - 1. Define the danger zone.
 How far does the danger zone extend around the bus? - 2.
 What should you be able to see if the outside flat mirrors are adjusted properly?
 The outside convex mirrors?
-The crossover mirrors? - 3.
+The crossview mirrors? - 3.
 You are loading students along the route.
 When should you activate your alternating flashing amber warning lights? - 4.
 You are unloading students along your route.
 Where should students walk to after exiting the bus? - 5.
 After unloading at school, why should you walk through the bus? - 6.
-What position should students be in front of the bus before they cross the roadway? - 7.
+What position should students be in, in front of the bus, before they cross the roadway? - 7.
 Under what conditions must you evacuate the bus? - 8.
-How far from the nearest rail should you stop at a highway rail crossing? - 9.
-What is a passive highway rail crossing?
+How far from the nearest rail should you stop at a railroad-highway crossing? - 9.
+What is a passive railroad-highway crossing?
 Why should you be extra cautious at this type of crossing? - 10.
-How should you use your brakes if your vehicle is equipped with antilock brakes (ABS)?
+How should you use your brakes if your vehicle is equipped with ABS?

 These questions may be on your test.
-If you cannot answer them all, re-read Section 10.
+If you cannot answer them all, reread Section 10.